 Educators Employment Liability Program: Benefits

-The following benefits are available to all NEA members, including ESP:
+The following benefits are available to all NEA members, including Education Suppport Professionals.

 Coverage A. Educators Liability Benefit

-- Payment of the legal defense costs of defending civil proceedings (other than proceedings concerning Civil Rights) brought against you in the course of performing your educational employment activities.
+- Payment of the legal defense costs of up to $3,000,000 per occurrence in defending civil proceedings (other than proceedings concerning Civil Rights) brought against you in the course of performing your educational employment activities.